Manuelentrena/react_best_practices/README.md

 ## 🔀 Related information

-This application was generated using the [<⚡⚛️> Vite React Best Practices Template](https://github.com/CodelyTV/vite-react_best_practices-template).
+This application was generated using the [<⚡⚛️> Vite React Best Practices](https://github.com/CodelyTV/vite-react_best_practices-template).
 Feel free to check it out and star the repo! 🌟😊🙌